Security Team

 • Employee email accounts

-• OSINT findings without real security impact
+• OSINT findings with no demonstrable security impact

 Prohibited Activities

-• Social engineering against employees or partners
+• Social engineering targeting employees or partners

-• Access to other customers' data
+• Accessing other customers' data

 • Testing outside the defined scope